istrate/cp4d/External-route-service-access.md

 https://docs.openshift.com/container-platform/4.5/networking/routes/route-configuration.html

-OpenShift is an extension to Kubernetes service allowing external access to OpenShift/Kubernetes applications.
+OpenShift route is an extension to Kubernetes service allowing external access to OpenShift/Kubernetes applications.
 But it requires at least one of the OpenShift nodes to be accessible directly from the client node.<br>

 # Architecture

-Assume the architecture where the whole OpenShift cluster is running on a private network and the gateway is a separate node running in both networks, private and public, but not being included in the OpenShift cluster
+Assume the architecture where the whole OpenShift cluster is running on a private network and the gateway is a separate node running in both networks, private and public, but not being included in the OpenShift cluster.

 | Node | Network | Role
 | --- | ---- | ----